Repulsive Gravitational Force as a Witness of the Quantum Nature of Gravity

 One possibility to overcome this situation is to use a probe quantum object with a larger mass.
 This is considerably easier because the probe does not need to be in a spatial superposition.
-For instance, if we use the parameters $W=0.1\mu$m, $T=0.5$s, $x_A=0.4\mu$m, $g=100$, and consider the mass of the source particle $M=10^{-14}$kg and the mass of the probe particle $m=10^{-20}$kg in Eq. (\ref{ratio}), we obtain $\delta_\mathrm{ef}/\Delta p\approx0.002$.
-For these parameters, the time scale of the wavefunction spread would be $\tau\approx0.5$s and it would be necessary to wait a time on the order of a few seconds to measure the final momentum distribution of the probe particle, associated with the position of the particle in this case.
+For instance, if we use the parameters $W=0.05\mu$m, $T=0.1$s, $x_A=0.2\mu$m, $g=100$, and consider the mass of the source particle $M=10^{-14}$kg and the mass of the probe particle $m=10^{-20}$kg in Eq. (\ref{ratio}), we obtain $\delta_\mathrm{ef}/\Delta p\approx10^{-3}$.
+We have to wait a longer time for a probe particle with a larger mass to expand.
+But after 100s, the width of the probe wavefunction would be around $20\mu$m for the considered parameters, such that position measurements could be associated to the momentum components of the probe particle.